What is Skunk Works?

 The designation 'Skunk Works' has become a more widely used engineering and technical field term, primarily in the US, to describe a group within an organization given a high degree of autonomy and unhampered by bureaucracy, with the task of working on advanced or more secretive projects.
 The phrase has now migrated to common recognition across the pond, all stemming from its roots at Lockheed Martin in the 1940’s, where the aircraft manufacturer set up a secret rapid design and manufacture to aid its war effort, initially based in a rented circus tent.

-We are currently handling the highly prized C63 AMG Black Series which is fourth in the lineage, truly a track-focused road car that provides unsurpassed driver involvement.
-Our car is presented in the stealth Obsidian Black with Black cabin and has the AMG External Carbon Pack and has been specified to deliver uncompromised race engineering that delivers fearsome performance on the road to fulfil the intense driving experience.
+We have previously sold a highly prized C63 AMG Black Series which is fourth in the lineage, truly a track-focused road car that provides unsurpassed driver involvement.
+Our car was presented in the stealth Obsidian Black with Black cabin and has the AMG External Carbon Pack and was specified to deliver uncompromised race engineering that delivers fearsome performance on the road to fulfil the intense driving experience.
 For the observant, the flared nostrils, flared arches and lack of rear seats merely hint at what changes lie beneath from the skunk works.

 Land Rover Special Vehicle Operations (SVO) is not an entirely new concept at the company having engineered to order since the beginning of the company, however, the past decade has seen a 20,000m² headquarters take the vehicles to the next level.